buchgr/bazel-remote/README.md

       be skipped until the queue has space again. (default: 1000000) [$BAZEL_REMOTE_MAX_QUEUED_UPLOADS]

+   --max_blob_size value The maximum size of an individual blob upload, in bytes.
+CAS
+      blob uploads with logical size exceeding this value are rejected (not taking into account storage compression).
+HTTP uploads are rejected with a 400 response code if the logical size of the body exceeds this value. (default: unlimited) [$BAZEL_REMOTE_MAX_BLOB_SIZE]

    --num_uploaders value When using proxy backends, sets the number of
       Goroutines to process parallel uploads to backend. (default: 100) [$BAZEL_REMOTE_NUM_UPLOADERS]